ionic-team/ionic-framework/BREAKING.md

 Apps that relied on `ionChange` firing on every confirmation (for example, to detect overlay dismissal without a value change) should listen for `ionDismiss` instead, or use the `didDismiss` event on the underlying alert or action sheet.

+**Action Sheet Interface `selected` Role Removed**

+When using `interface="action-sheet"`, `ion-select` no longer assigns the `selected` role to the action sheet button for the currently selected option.
+This aligns the `action-sheet` interface with the `alert`, `popover`, and `modal` interfaces, none of which assign this role.
+The selected option's styling is unchanged because it is driven by the option's checked state.

+Because the option button no longer carries the `selected` role, the action sheet's dismiss role for a selected option is no longer `"selected"`.
+Apps that inspected this role to detect that a value was chosen, such as reading `role` from the underlying action sheet's `onDidDismiss` result, should listen for `ion-select`'s `ionChange` event instead, which emits the selected value when the selection changes.

 <h2 id="version-9x-framework-specific">Framework Specific</h2>

 <h4 id="version-9x-angular">Angular</h4>